zhanglab/psamm/docs/commands.rst

 Other TMFA Utility Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ``tmfa`` utility functions include the ``--generate-config`` command
-,which was detailed above, and a testing command ``--random-addtion`` which
+, which was detailed above, and a testing command ``--random-addtion`` which
-can be run to test which thermodynamic constraints might be cuasing
+can be run to test which thermodynamic constraints might be causing
 a model to fail to produce biomass.
 In some cases when the simulations settings
-are being set up or when the paramters are changed (for example different temps
+are being set up or when the parameters are changed (for example, different temps
 or concentrations) the ``tmfa`` simulation might not produce biomass.
-Unfortunately it can be difficult to isolate which consraint might cause
+Unfortunately, it can be difficult to isolate which constraints might cause
 this problem without extensive manual investigation.
 To help with this process
 the ``--random-addition`` utility function was developed.
 This function will
 randomly add reaction thermodynamic constraints to the model and test which
-constraints cause the model to fall below the set biomsas threhsold.
+constraints cause the model to fall below the set biomass threshold.
 This can
 be useful for identifying potentially problematic or over constrained reactions
 in the model.